dimajix/flowman/docs/concepts/metrics.md

 Currently, Flowman provides three different ways of *collecting metrics*, which are presented below.

 ### Builtin Metrics
-First of all, Flowman already provides a small set of built-in metrics, which are collected automatically.
+First, Flowman already provides a small set of built-in metrics, which are collected automatically.

 | Metric           | Description                                                                 |
 |------------------|-----------------------------------------------------------------------------|